Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-lm95vcIEOUA.md

 ### Transcript

-> how's that here doing muted gotta do it good oh it's muted again oh classic will never get old i mean it's our fault for leaning in we leaned in on it last week yeah that is true it's probably never going away
+> how's that here doing muted gotta do it good oh it's muted again oh classic will never get old I mean it's our fault for leaning in we leaned in on it last week yeah that is true it's probably never going away